Skip to main content

-This is not a setting you missed.
-It is the result of how GHL builds and delivers pages, and the fix is not inside GHL at all.
+This is not a setting you missed or an optimization you skipped.
+It is how GHL delivers pages, and the fix is not inside GHL at all.

 GoHighLevel was built to help you create pages quickly.
 That is genuinely useful.
 The problem is that building pages quickly and loading pages quickly are two different things, and GHL optimized for the first one.